VedAstro/VedAstro/README.md

 We discuss & share ideas on astrology and computation.
 And ways you can integrate VedAstro into your own project.
 <!-- SLACK JOIN IMAGE -->
 [![image](https://user-images.githubusercontent.com/43817262/227275627-609ceb21-025a-4902-b552-6e12f62f2f9d.png)](https://join.slack.com/t/vedastro/shared_invite/zt-1u7pdqjky-hrJZ7e3_vM2dZOmVY8FeHA)

+# 🛖 Philosophy
+Philosophy's the scaffold we use when we build,<br>
+Without it, a mud hut, not a structure fulfilled.<br>
+For creating grand codes, like VedAstro’s design,<br>
+Philosophy’s essential, its role is divine.<br>

+The purpose of VedAstro, we must understand,<br>
+Born of joy, in development it must stand.<br>
+This project thrives on happiness, pure and bright,<br>
+Don’t code till your heart feels the building's delight.<br>

+When your fingers can’t keep up, joy fills the air,<br>
+You’ll know that your code is placed right with care.<br>
+In the universe vast, it finds its own way,<br>
+Your work shines with brilliance, come what may.<br>

 # ⚙️ Project Structure